grimandgreedy/listpick/README.md

 <div align="center"> <img src="assets/file_compare.png" alt="Video Compare" width="70%"> </div>

-  - [Aria2TUI](https://github.com/grimandgreedy/Aria2TUI) is implemented using list_picker.
-This is a good example of how list_picker can be used for menus, data viewing, and active data retrieval.
+  - [Aria2TUI](https://github.com/grimandgreedy/Aria2TUI) is implemented using listpick.
+This is a good example of how listpick can be used for menus, data viewing, and active data retrieval.

 <div align="center"> <img src="assets/aria2tui_screenshot.png" alt="Aria2TUI" width="70%"> </div>

-  - [lpfman](https://github.com/grimandgreedy/lpfman) is a basic file manager created for the purposes of illustrating how easy TUI apps can be developed with the use of list_picker.
+  - [lpfman](https://github.com/grimandgreedy/lpfman) is a basic file manager created for the purposes of illustrating how easy TUI apps can be developed with the use of listpick.
 In 20 minutes and <100 lines of code we made a very basic file manager.

 <div align="center"> <img src="assets/lpfman.png" alt="lpfman" width="70%"> </div>